-One big issue I have with the Dave Ramsey baby steps once you get to this point in the process is eliminating a credit score.
-Dave recommends never taking out more debt once you get to baby step 3.
+One big issue I have with the Dave Ramsey baby steps is eliminating a credit score once you get to this point.
+Dave recommends never taking out more debt once you reach baby step 3.
 Maintaining a high credit score once free from consumer debt is not difficult.
-You have to charge a couple of credit cards on occasion and then pay them off at the end of the month.
+You have to charge a couple of credit cards occasionally and then pay them off at the end of the month.

 Having a high credit score can help you get a lower interest rate on a mortgage or borrow from a lender in an emergency.
 However, more employers are also doing credit checks, and the absence of a credit score can raise questions.
 So while it’s possible to get by without a credit score, several things in life are more manageable when you have one.